Paying child support when you live outside Australia

 Post us a cheque or bank draft.
 Make sure it has:

-- Department of Human Services – Child Support as the payee
+- Department of Human Services – Child Support as the payee, and

 - your 16 digit payment reference number - this on your payer account statement